 Flooring Limits Wood veneer floor covering - the level of use of class 23 for floorings intended for private use - the level of use of class 32 for floorings intended for commercial use.
-Factory lacquer solid and multilayer wood floorings - the level of use of class 23 for floorings intended for private use Factory oiled, uncoated solid wood and uncoated multilayer wood flooring and for commercial use (see appendix 12).
-Cork tile floor coverings - the level of use of class 23 for floorings intended for private use Cork floor coverings - the level of use of class 32 for floorings intended for commercial use.
+Factory lacquer solid and multilayer wood floorings - the level of use of class 23 for floorings intended for private use Factory oiled, uncoated solid wood and uncoated multilayer wood flooring - the level of use of class 32 for floorings intended for commercial use Cork tile floor coverings - the level of use of class 23 for floorings intended for private use Cork floor coverings - the level of use of class 32 for floorings intended for commercial use.
 Bamboo floor coverings - Equilibrium Moisture Content: 8 % at 20 °C and 50 % relative humidity - Resistance to Indentation: ≥ 4 kg/mm2 for plain and side pressed floor coverings ≥ 9,5 kg/mm2 for high density floor coverings Laminate flooring - the level of use of class 23 for floorings intended for private use - the level of use of class 32 for floorings intended for commercial use.
-Linoleum flooring the level of use of class 23 for floorings intended for private use the level of use of class 32 for floorings intended for commercial use.
-Plastic flooring (PVC-free) - the level of use of class 23 for floorings intended for private use - the level of use of class 32 for floorings intended for commercial use.
-Others (e.g., multilayer Modular floor coverings) the level of use of class 23 for floorings intended for private use the level of use of class 32 for floorings intended for commercial use.
+Linoleum flooring - the level of use of class 23 for floorings intended for private use - the level of use of class 32 for floorings intended for commercial use.
+Plastic flooring - the level of use of class 23 for floorings intended for private use - the level of use of class 32 for floorings intended for commercial use.
+Others (e.g., multilayer Modular floor coverings, hybrid flooring) the level of use of class 23 for floorings intended for private use the level of use of class 32 for floorings intended for commercial use.